ScottyPoi/SSZ-SimpleSerialize/overview/principles_and_design.md

 toc: []
 ---

+# Design and Priciples

+## SSZ provides the following functionalities:

+### Serialize:
+    encode data structures as sequences of bytes, and

+### Deserialize:
+    decode sequences of bytes to reconstruct a given data structure.

+### Validate:

+    Given an object O, its serialized version, serialize(O), is a finite sequence of bytes.
+Conversely, given a finite sequence of bytes xs, and a data structure's type Type, deserialize(xs) should reconstruct, when possible, an object of type Type from the given sequence of bytes.

 ## Design

-The design choices for SSZ originate from the desire for:
+### The design choices for SSZ originate from the desire for:

 - **Efficiency and Elegance** in proof structures with binary trees, and a design that separates opinionated sparse structures from merkleization, learning from issues in ETH 1.0.
 - **Consistency** in a wide range of use-cases for minimal and efficient encoding and proofs in the core of ETH 2.0, as well as the layers being built on top.